lambdaclass/concrete/docs/EXECUTION_MODEL.md

 2. **Structured over detached.** Concurrent work should belong to explicit scopes with defined lifetimes.
 Fire-and-forget spawning should be rare and marked.
 3. **Threads first, async later.** OS threads are the base primitive.
 Evented I/O and executor-driven async are specialized later additions, not the default.
 4. **Ownership across threads.** Values moved into spawned threads are consumed (linear move).
 Shared mutable state requires explicit synchronization types.
 5. **Capability-gated.** Spawning, blocking, waiting, synchronization, time, and eventual async/evented I/O should be visible as capabilities or explicit runtime values.
-The current research candidates include `Async`, `Concurrent`, `Sync`, `Clock`, and `Cancellable`; exact names are not implemented or frozen.
+The current research candidates include `Async`, `Concurrent`, `Sync`, `Time`, and `Cancellable`; exact names are not implemented or frozen.

 ### First concurrency model (future Phase 12 work)